UT-MPC/BLEnd_Nordic/README.md

 ```

 ## License and Citation
-The BLEnd scheduler and is released under the BSD 3-Clause license.
+The BLEnd scheduler and the sample projects are released under the BSD 3-Clause license.

-Please using the following reference in your publications if it helps your research:
+Please use the following reference in your publications if this project helps your research:

+_BLEnd Scheduler_
 ```
 @inproceedings{julien2017blend,
   title={BLEnd: practical continuous neighbor discovery for Bluetooth low energy},